Planck 2015 results. XIII. Cosmological parameters: Comparison of the base model with other astrophysical data sets

 Weak lensing data can be analysed in various ways.
 For example, one can compute two correlation functions from the ellipticities of pairs of images separated by angle $\theta$,which are related to the convergence power spectrum $P^\kappa(\ell)$ of the survey at multipole $\ell$ via

-where the Bessel functions in \eqref{WL1} are $J_+ \equiv J_0$ and $J_- \equiv J_4$ \citep[see e.g.,][]{Bartelmann:2001}.
+where the Bessel functions in \eqref{WL1} are $J_+ \equiv J_0$ and $J_- \equiv J_4$ \citep[see, e.g.,][]{Bartelmann:2001}.
 Much of the information from the \CFHTLENS\ survey correlation function analyses comes from wavenumbers at which the matter power spectrum is strongly nonlinear, complicating any direct comparison with \Planck.

-This can be circumventing by performing a 3-dimensional spherical harmonic analysis of the shear field, allowing one to impose lower limits on the wavenumbers that contribute to a weak lensing likelihood.
+This can be circumventing by performing a 3D spherical harmonic analysis of the shear field, allowing one to impose lower limits on the wavenumbers that contribute to a weak lensing likelihood.
 This has been done by \citet{Kitching:2014}.
 Including only wavenumbers with $k \le 1.5\,h{\rm Mpc}^{-1}$, \cite{Kitching:2014} find constraints in the $\sigma_8$--$\Omm$ plane that are consistent with the results from \Planck.
 However, by excluding modes with higher wavenumbers, the lensing constraints are weakened.
-When they increase the wavenumber cut off to $k = 5\,h{\rm Mpc}^{-1}$ a tension with \Planck\ begins to emerge (which these authors argue may be indications of the effects of baryonic feedback in suppressing the matter power spectrum at small scales).
+When they increase the wavenumber cut-off to $k = 5\,h{\rm Mpc}^{-1}$ some tension with \Planck\ begins to emerge (which these authors argue may be an indication of the effects of baryonic feedback in suppressing the matter power spectrum at small scales).
 The large-scale properties of \CFHTLENS\ therefore seem broadly consistent with \Planck\ and it is only as \CFHTLENS\ probes higher wavenumbers, particular in the 2D and tomographic correlation function analyses \citep{Heymans:2013, Kilbinger:2013, Fu:2014,MacCrann:2014wfa}, that apparently strong discrepancies with \Planck\ appear.